servalproject/batphone/CURRENT-RELEASE.md

  * The peer list screen is much more responsive.
-It now resolves phone numbers (DID) and names of peers in parallel, not sequentially, and is no longer starved by other operations that make heavy use of the internal [Serval DNA][] interface (for example the high volumes of incoming [Rhizome][] bundles and [MeshMS][] messages that tends to occur when starting a freshly installed app for the first time in an active mesh network).
+It now resolves phone numbers (DID) and names of peers in parallel, not sequentially, and is no longer starved by other operations that make heavy use of the internal [serval-dna][] interface (for example the high volumes of incoming [Rhizome][] bundles and [MeshMS][] messages that tends to occur when starting a freshly installed app for the first time in an active mesh network).
 Peers dim to grey within seconds of becoming unreachable; leaving and re-entering the peer list screen will remove unreachable peers altogether.
 If peers fail to appear, it can now only be because they remain unreachable due to network conditions (eg, poor signal or congestion).

  * The [Rhizome][] synchronisation protocol has been upgraded and is backward compatible but not forward compatible, ie, release 0.92 can receive content